-Grain price is a risk to their business, and they tend to lock in contract prices to avoid too much exposure to fluctuations.
+Grain price is a risk to their business and they tend to lock in contract prices to avoid too much exposure to fluctuations.

-Physical monitoring
+Physical Monitoring

-They place a lot of emphasis on observation, look at the milk vat, look at the feed trough to see if any is left behind, look for hungry cows and unhealthy cows.
+The Kucks place a lot of emphasis on regular observation.
+They look at the milk vat, the feed left in the trough, hungry cows and unhealthy cows.